Uniswap/v4-periphery/CONTRIBUTING.md

 All pull requests should be opened against the `main` branch.
 In the pull request, please reference the issue you are fixing.

-Pull requests can be reviewed by community members, but to be merged they will need approval from 2 of the repository maintainers.
-Please allow up to a week to receive a response, although the maintainers will aim to respond and comment as soon as possible.
+Pull requests can be reviewed by community members, but to be merged they will need approval from the repository maintainers.
+Please understand it will take time to receive a response, although the maintainers will aim to respond and comment as soon as possible.

 **For larger, more substantial changes to the code, it is best to open an issue and start a discussion with the maintainers to align on the change before spending time on the development.**